abrain/einsatzverwaltung/src/readme.txt

 == Installation ==

-The plugin does not require any setup but it is recommended to take a look at the settings before you start publishing.
+The plugin does not require any setup, but it is recommended to take a look at the settings before you start publishing.
 Especially those in the Advanced section should not be changed inconsiderately later on.

 == Frequently Asked Questions ==